How To Present an Action Plan

 Key Elements of an Action Plan

 Action Plans can differ in structure depending on the area of application or planning practices.
 Most of them share the following six main components.
+The following infographic can help to illustrate the key elements and how to write an action plan.

 Key Elements of an Action Plan PowerPoint Template.